- Research Ship

 - Price from

-Summary : South Georgia is a historic island offering superb photographic opportunities, vast king penguin colonies, fur and elephant seals, and the chance to follow in the wake of one of the great heroes of Antarctic exploration, Sir Ernest Shackleton, who is buried in Grytviken at the foot of South Georgia’s mountain range.
-On the Falkland Islands, spend time leisurely hiking to penguin rookeries and other unspoiled wildlife habitats, or perhaps stroll the village streets of Port Stanley.
+Summary : South Georgia is a historic island offering superb photographic opportunities of amazing wildlife such as vast colonies of king penguin, fur and elephant seals.
+Follow in the wake of one of the great heroes of Antarctic exploration, Sir Ernest Shackleton, who is buried in Grytviken at the foot of South Georgia’s mountain range.
+On the Falkland Islands, spend time leisurely hiking to penguin rookeries and other pristine wildlife habitats, or discover village life on a stroll through the streets of Port Stanley.

 Activities : Birding, Child-Friendly, Culture, Hiking